servalproject/serval-dna/doc/Mesh-Streaming-Protocol.md

 int msp_socket_is_listening(MSP_SOCKET sock);
 int msp_socket_is_data(MSP_SOCKET sock);
 ```
-`msp_socket_is_listening()` returns 1 on an *open listening* socket, 0 otherwise.
+`msp_socket_is_listening()` returns 1 on an *open listening* socket, 0
-`msp_socket_is_data()` returns 1 on an *open data* socket, 0 otherwise.
+otherwise.  `msp_socket_is_data()` returns 1 on an *open data* socket, 0
+otherwise.
+These functions return 0 on a closed socket or invalid socket
+handle.

 #### Connection
 ```
 int msp_socket_is_connected(MSP_SOCKET sock);
 ```
 `msp_socket_is_connected()` returns 1 on an open data socket which has received
 at least one MDP packet from the remote end, 0 otherwise.
+This function
+returns 0 on a closed socket or invalid socket handle.

 #### Shut down
 ```
 int msp_socket_is_shutdown_local(MSP_SOCKET sock);
 int msp_socket_is_shutdown_remote(MSP_SOCKET sock);
 ```
+`msp_socket_is_shutdown_local()` returns 1 on an open data socket after
+`msp_shutdown()` has been called, 0 otherwise.
+`msp_socket_is_shutdown_remote()` returns 1 on an open data socket after a
+*shutdown* message has been received from the remote end and processed, so no
-These functions can only return true on a valid data socket; once a socket is
+more messages will be received.
+These functions return 0 on a closed socket or
+invalid socket handle.

-closed and the socket's handle invalidated, they return 0.
-Note that a socket
-may go into closed state without either of the shutdown predicates ever
+Note that a data socket may go into closed state without either of the shutdown
-becoming true, because a socket can be forcefully closed before both sides of
+predicates ever becoming true, because a socket can be forcefully closed before
-the connection are shut down.
+both sides of the connection are shut down.

 ### Socket initialisation primitives